TB-500 vs Ipamorelin

 What is the difference between TB-500 and Ipamorelin?

-TB-500 is a healing peptide that a synthetic 17-amino acid fragment of thymosin beta-4 (tb-4). not the same as tb-4 - tb-500 has a longer half-life (~2-4 days vs ~2 hours) and is the active region responsible for tissue repair and cell migration. note: many vendors mislabel tb-4 as 'tb-500' in premixed products.
+TB-500 is a healing peptide that a synthetic 17-amino acid fragment of thymosin beta-4 (tb-4). unlike tb-4, tb-500 has a longer half-life (~2-4 days vs ~2 hours) and is the active region responsible for tissue repair and cell migration. note: many vendors mislabel tb-4 as 'tb-500' in premixed products.
 Ipamorelin is a growth hormone peptide that a selective growth hormone secretagogue that stimulates gh release without significantly affecting cortisol or prolactin. considered one of the safest ghrps.
 The main differences lie in their mechanisms of action and clinical applications.

 Which is better, TB-500 or Ipamorelin?